 This Part applies if an application for default judgment is made against you or another party for a failure to —

-(a) lodge a response in accordance with rule 9(1); or
+(a) lodge and serve a response in accordance with rule 9(1); or

-(b) lodge a statement of defence in accordance with rule 10(1).
+(b) lodge a statement of defence in accordance with rule 25B.

+[Rule 16 amended in Gazette 3 Jun 2008 p.
+2142.]

 17. If the claim is for a specified amount

-Unless rule 21 applies, a Registrar may give default judgment for a specified amount if the claim is for —
+Unless rule 21 applies, a Registrar may give default judgment for a specified amount if the claim, or the relevant part of the claim, is for —

 (a) a liquidated amount;